Dr Marco Duranti

 > Nation Empire Globe Research Cluster

-Marco Duranti joined the History Department in 2011.
-He received his doctorate in 2009 from Yale University, where he wrote his dissertation on the genesis of European human rights law.
-As a doctoral researcher, he was a Fulbright fellow at the European University Institute (2005-06) and a Fox fellow at the Institut d'Études Politiques de Paris (2006-07).
-In 2010, he was a postdoctoral fellow in the Max Planck research group on history and memory at the University of Konstanz.
+Marco Duranti is a historian of late modern Western Europe in imperial, global and transnational perspective.
+His research centres on the history of human rights and humanitarianism, international law and organisation, European integration and memory culture, and Catholic and free-market conservatism.
+He has been a Fulbright fellow at the European University Institute, a Fox fellow at the Institut d'Études Politiques de Paris, and a postdoctoral fellow in the Max Planck research group on history and memory at the University of Konstanz.
 He is currently director of the Nation Empire Globe research cluster at the University of Sydney.

-- History of Modern Europe in global and transnational perspective
+- History of Modern Western Europe (esp.
+Britain, France, Germany and Italy)

 - History of human rights and humanitarianism

-- History of international law and international organisation
+- History of international law and international organizations

 Teaching and supervision